thiswillbeyourgithub/zsh-ai/README.md

 # ZSH AI
 ![zsh-ai-demo](./zsh-ai-demo.gif)

+> **Note:** This plugin is based on the original code from [muePatrick/zsh-ai-commands](https://github.com/muePatrick/zsh-ai-commands) which I gradually improved for my personal use.

 This plugin helps you find terminal commands by asking AI for suggestions based on your natural language description.

 To use it just type what you want to do (e.g. `list all files in this directory`) and hit the configured hotkey (default: `Ctrl+o`).